 - Sell them, and reinvest the money to generate a new crop of talent.

 They took the second option and produced another golden generation within two years.
 Lisandro Martínez is one of the players to come out of this process.
 The Argentinian is now plying his trade for Manchester United after an exceptional season for Ajax.

 The 24-year-old, who started his career at Lionel Messi’s youth club Newell’s Old Boys, has been one of the top defenders in the Eredivisie.
 Brought for only €7 million from Defensa y Justicia, the defender has proved that he was worth every penny.

 In three years, Martinez has won three trophies with Ajax and Copa America and the Finalissima with Argentina.
-He has formed a brilliant partnership at the club with Jurrien Timber, making Erik Ten Hag’s side a powerhouse.
-Now Ajax face the same dilemma as in 2019, with clubs circling Martinez.
+He formed a brilliant partnership at the club with Jurrien Timber, making Erik Ten Hag’s side a powerhouse.
+Now, he has started his path of becoming a Manchester United great.

 His vision ensures that he is rarely caught off guard.
 He also makes tackles only when necessary, choosing to stay on his feet and snuffing out the danger.
 Martinez is also a player who goes quietly about his job.
 Rather than going for a tackle, he waits to intercept the passing lanes to snuff out the danger.

 Lisandro Martinez’s performance as a defensive midfielder against Chelsea in the Champions League a few years ago speaks volumes of his quality.
 So clean and composed for a defender.
 Very rare technical qualities for a CB.
 Brilliant. pic.twitter.com/rLRWiDibDo